Thermodynamic length in open quantum systems: Conclusions and outlook

 We developed a general framework to define a thermodynamic metric for systems that evolve under a Lindblad master equation, in such a way that geodesics correspond to minimally-dissipative paths in the quasistatic regime.
 The connection with the non-equilibrium free energy makes it extremely versatile and an extension to more general settings seems to be foreseeable with only minor modifications.
 For example, it should be possible to extend our approach to generalised Gibbs ensembles~\cite{guryanova2016thermodynamics,lostaglio2017thermodynamic,halpern2016microcanonical,perarnau2016work} simply by redefining the non equilibrium free energy~\eqref{eq:noneqFreeEnergy} so to take into account the extra conserved quantities.
 We can even consider a dynamics which equilibrates to a non equilibrium steady states by simply substituting the thermal state in the definition~\eqref{eq:derivativeRelativeEntropy} of the entropy production rate with the appropriate steady state $\pi(H)$ ~\cite{Mandal2016}. {For non-equilibrium steady states, an interesting future direction is to consider relations between this geometric approach and quantum thermodynamic uncertainty relations \cite{guarnieri2019thermodynamics,Timpanaro2019thermodynamics}.} Moreover, despite the fact that we assume a Lindblad master equation, and therefore weak coupling, thanks to the reaction-coordinate mapping, an extension to the strong coupling regime is possible~\cite{Gelin2009,Campisi2009Fluctuation,Hilt2011Hamiltonian,Gallego2014, gelbwaser2015strongly,strasberg2016nonequilibrium, Newman2017Performance,Marti}.
 In this context, since the spectral density of the bath is modified under the mapping, we expect that in the strong coupling regime there will be qualitatively changes in the behaviour of optimal trajectories, similarly to what we showed in Fig.~\ref{fig:qubitgrid}.
 Similarly, the same framework can also be applied to other types of thermalisation such as in collisional models \cite{Baumer2019imperfect}. { Another interesting research direction is to investigate the connection between optimal thermodynamic processes and shortcuts to thermalisation \cite{Dann2019}}.
 Overall, it seems that the introduction of a metric structure on the space of thermodynamic states is not only natural, but it is worth of more investigation in the future.

 ~\\ \paragraph{Acknowledgements.} We thank G. Crooks, S. Deffner, M. Ueda, and V. Cavina for insightful comments.
 M.P.-L. acknowledges support from the Alexander von Humboldt Foundation.
-This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 713729, and from Spanish MINECO (QIBEQI FIS2016-80773-P, Severo Ochoa SEV-2015-0522), Fundacio Cellex, Generalitat de Catalunya (SGR 1381 and CERCA Programme).
+This research was also supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.